-Criteria 1.
-Team Is this team a compelling fit to THIS opportunity at THIS time?
+Criteria 5.
+Go to market strategy (Criteria of Application) Are there signs that the start-up is testing things out.
+Did they clearly outline their marketing funnel/method?
+Do they understand what works and what does not, what it costs and what it gets?
+Do they have a good understanding of costs to get customers?
+Criteria 6.
+Competitive Positioning (Criteria of Application) How compelling is the advantage or innovation at the core of the offering?
+What is the competitive advantage of the start-up and which are the potential competitors?
+Also includes: Is there a significant IP, or potential for IP.
+Criteria 7.
+Team (Criteria of Interview) Is this team a compelling fit to THIS opportunity at THIS time?
 Also includes: Do they clearly understand their customer and the problem?
 Did they demonstrate Domain Expertise?
 Are there any critical gaps in the team?
-Criteria 2.
-Market Size / Scope / Opportunity How big does this get?
+Criteria 8.
+Market Size / Scope / Opportunity (Criteria of Interview) How big does this get?
 How significant of a venture does this become if it succeeds?
 Also includes: How significant is the problem they are solving?
 How competitive is the space?
 Dominated by a few well-funded players, or fragmented?
 What is the scope of the market: local, regional, global?
-Criteria 3.
-Value Proposition The solution solves a clear, significant problem "worth solving".
-The tech/product delivers (or will be capable of delivering) a compelling value proposition that produces verifiable benefits to target customers Criteria 4.
-Business Model Are there signs of business model that works?
+Criteria 9.
+Value Proposition (Criteria of Interview) The solution solves a clear, significant problem "worth solving".
+The tech/product delivers (or will be capable of delivering) a compelling value proposition that produces verifiable benefits to target customers Criteria 10.
+Business Model (Criteria of Interview) Are there signs of business model that works?
 Is it evidenced by paying customers?
 Did they conduct experiments to determine what model works and what does not?
-Criteria 5.
-Go to market strategy Are there signs that the start-up is testing things out.
+Criteria 11.
+Go to market strategy (Criteria of Interview) Are there signs that the start-up is testing things out.
 Did they clearly outline their marketing funnel/method?
 Do they understand what works and what does not, what it costs and what it gets?
 Do they have a good understanding of costs to get customers?
-Criteria 6.
-Competitive Positioning How compelling is the advantage or innovation at the core of the offering?
+Criteria 12.
+Competitive Positioning (Criteria of Interview) How compelling is the advantage or innovation at the core of the offering?
 What is the competitive advantage of the start-up and which are the potential competitors?
 Also includes: Is there a significant IP, or potential for IP.